 Released February 2012

 This manual draws on years of experience with volunteer services of National Easter Seals and its affiliates and of many ARCH member respite programs and services.
-Much of the groundwork for developing the manual was laid out in the ARCH National Respite Network and Resource Center's Fact Sheet Number 18: Volunteer Respite: Valuable Resources.

 Topics covered include: program planning and operations; volunteer recruitment, training and management; evaluation guidance; suggested policies and procedures; liability and insurance; and marketing.
 Specific training curricula are not included but suggested content for training and orientation, as well as many training resources are included.